davesag/flux/CONSTITUTION.md

 ## State and Territory Branches

-No state or territory branches are currently allowed.
+* No state, territory, or other branches are allowed.
-This may be changed at a later date after registration through an amendment to the constitution.

 ## Internal Voting System